shivamjha1947/Unity-3D-Game/README.md

 3D platform and successfully hosted it through the Unity WebGL platform so that everyone could play and enjoy our masterpiece.

+How to Open:
+--
+Download the ZIP file and then unzip it.
+Now open it through Unity Hub.